 Ease of Setup

 This is the section you came for if you're interested in the Rapid 6.
 This is what sells the tent.
 Rapid is not hyperbole.
 The tent goes up in under a minute.

-Like the Coleman Instant, the Caddis has a fairly simple design.
+The Caddis has a fairly simple design.
 Four tentpoles emanate from a central hub.
 They unfold and then extend out and until you're standing there looking at a fully set up tent and wondering where you set the cooler.
 Because you're going to want to enjoy a cold beverage watching your non-instant tent friends struggle for the next 20 minutes.

 The whole tent can be set up by one person without any particular experience or know how.
 Still, an extra set of hands with the fly does make it easier to pull it over the 6'8" high point.
 The fly attaches with simple buckles and one small pole slides into eyelets to create the small sunshade in front.
 Dropping the Rapid 6 is also quick and easy.
 Lower the poles, fold them in on each other and start stuffing it into the storage bag.